g3n/windows_audio_dlls/README.md

    If everything is OK, a file *OpenAL.sln* should have been generated in this directory between many others.

-6. Execute *Visual Studio* and from its menu, select *Open -> Project/Solution...*
+6. Execute *Visual Studio* and from its menu select *Open -> Project/Solution...*.
-   Selects the file *OpenAL.sln* generated previously by *CMake*.
+   Select the file *OpenAL.sln* generated previously by *CMake*.
    In the *Visual Studio* tool box, below the menu, select the build mode *Release*.
    Also in the tool box select the desired architecture: Win32 or x64.
    Then select the menu *Build -> Build Solution* to start the build.
-   If everything is OK, the *OpenAL.dll* file should be in the directory `build/Release`.
+   If everything is OK the `OpenAL.dll` file should be in the directory `build/Release`.

 7. Download *libogg* and *libvorbis* from https://xiph.org/downloads/.
    We used the versions: